Kimberly Duran

 Kimberly "Shmi" Duran (born 1989) is a Chicana muralist based in Santa Ana, California.

 Biography

 Kimberly "Shmi" Duran is a first-generation Chicana born in Artesia, California.
 She grew up in Santa Ana, California.
 Her childhood travel to Mexico heavily influenced her early art.
 When she was growing up, her family was heavily involved in the church; she began to paint mural backdrops for plays at the age of 11 in her father's small studio there.
 In 2013, she started The Heavy Collective, a community public art initiative, with Bud Herrera ("Delt one").
 Their joint work is inspired by the Marcus Garvey quote "A people without the knowledge of their past history, origin, and culture is like a tree without roots."
+According to Voice of OC, Duran's contributions to Santa Ana's mural scene have been instrumental in reclaiming public spaces for underrespresented communities, reinforcing Chicano and indigenous heritage through visual storytelling.